mathildouk/Genie-Logiciel/README.md

 ### Configuration pages:

-On the homepage, you can choose between two ways to choose the parameters of our application: the editor or the form.
+On the homepage, you can choose between two ways to define the parameters of our application: the editor or the form.

 For information, the **cross-validation in R is not implemented in our application**.